From the Nov. 2013 issue.

 Each year, new products are released and old ones are revised, giving users countless possibilities.
 As with anything, the year-end wage and information reporting needs of each firm and their clients will vary from one to the next.
 Tax and accounting professionals and their clients should review any program before making a final selection to ensure the program has all of the features and capabilities they need to manage their process.
 As shown in this year’s reviews, there’s bound to be something for everyone.

 This year's review includes both traditional (installed) computer programs, as well as cloud-based solutions.
-You can read the full review of each of these systems using the links above.
+You can read the full review of each of these systems on our website at www.CPAPracticeAdvisor.com/11188294.